lbnl-science-it/OOD_training_Feb2023/OOD_trainining_7Feb.md

 ---
 **Step 4:** Approval from Principal Investigator

-PI will receive an email in following format.
+PI will receive an email in the following format with link to the page.

 ```
 Dear managers of ac_scsguest,

-User Sapana Soni(ssoni@lbl.gov) has requested to join your project, ac_scsguest via the MyLRC User Portal.
+User Sapana Soni (ssoni@lbl.gov) has requested to join your project, ac_scsguest via the MyLRC User Portal.

-Please approve/deny this request [here]{https://mylrc.lbl.gov/project/7/review-join-requests/}.
+Please approve/deny this request here.

 Thank you,
 MyLRC User Portal team
 https://mylrc.lbl.gov
 Email:hpcshelp@lbl.gov
 ```
+**Step 5:** : Account creation
+HPCS team creates a user account on Lawrencium Super cluster.
+No action required from users.

 ---
-Step 5 and 6: Account creation and confirmation
+**Step 6:**  Confirmation and Additional Information

 ```
 Dear Sapana Soni,